-A gorgeous corner in a bedroom which fits this colour palette perfectly
+A gorgeous dark and moody corner in a bedroom which fits this natural colour palette perfectly

 Rugs and cushions in black and white with crisp white walls are brought to life with the touch of Greenery – a classic natural colour palette.

-I wrote about this a while ago in Modern Home magazine – the full article is below.
+I wrote about how to use natural colour palettes a while ago in Modern Home magazine – the full article is below.

 If you love the greenery trend you may like to read my article about finishing a room with greenery – many have this beautiful colour palette and there are lots of ideas if you love the Botanical trend.